frslabs/forus-ios/README.md

     let isEyeBlinkDetected = results.isEyeBlinkDetected   // Boolean value for eye blink detectin on face let confidenceScore = results.confidence!   //Confidence score for face detected let isFaceReal = results.isFaceReal ??
-Bool()  //Returns "true" if face is real, returns "false" if face is fake. let timeStamp = results.timeStamp    // Timestamp is optional field which can be added to watermark on face image, Int64 format let locationValue = results.location  // Location is optional field which can be added to watermark on face image, String format let field3 = results.field3 // field3 is optional field which can be added to watermark on face image , String format let field4 = results.field4 // field4 is optional field which can be added to watermark on face image , String format let field5 = results.field5 // field5 is optional field which can be added to watermark on face image , String format
+Bool()  //Returns "true" if face is real, returns "false" if face is fake. let field1 = results.timeStamp    // Timestamp is optional field which can be added to watermark on face image, Int64 format let field2 = results.location  // Location is optional field which can be added to watermark on face image, String format let field3 = results.field3 // field3 is optional field which can be added to watermark on face image , String format let field4 = results.field4 // field4 is optional field which can be added to watermark on face image , String format let field5 = results.field5 // field5 is optional field which can be added to watermark on face image , String format